BY MOLLY | EVERYTHINGSHIHTZU.COM

 Using a gate so he doesn't get the urge to follow you down the stairs will keep him from toppling down.

-Train your Shih Tzu to go slow when using the stairs, and never try to rush him up or down.
+Train your Shih Tzu to go slow when using the stairs, and be patient; never try to rush him up or down.

-Always supervise a puppy on the stairs, they are still in their awkward stage and their bones are still growing.
-If they fall, this could do some serious damage on their growth plates.
+Always supervise a puppy on the stairs, they are still in their awkward stage, and their bones are still growing.
+If they fall, this could do some serious damage to their growth plates.

-Keep an eye out for any of the conditions listen above.
+Keep an eye out for any of the conditions listed above.
 And if your Shih Tzus behavior changes when approaching the stairs, talk to your vet about your concerns.

-One of the perks of having a small dog is they can easily be picked up and carried when it's needed.
+Keep in mind that one of the perks of having a small dog is that they can easily be picked up and carried when needed.